Mission 05 · Stage 1

 • C. pinMode only

-• A. Reuse the same shape with one loop
+• A. So we can reuse a shape with one helper

 Code lab — try on your own